 There are two giant domes at the Gardens by the Bay, and the first we visited was the Flower Dome.
 If the photos so far have given you an idea of the scale of things in Singapore, you can take my word that the Flower Dome was no different!

 Enclosing an area of 3 acres, and with a height of 38 metres, it is a giant, temperature controlled environment.
 Inside, flowers and trees from different parts of the world are displayed in segmented areas.

 When we visited in November, the dome also had a Christmas feel.
 This gave it a weird, Disney vibe.
 Basically, it added to the surrealism of it all!

 Cloud Forest Dome

-Although smaller in total area covered than the Flower Dome, the Cloud Forest Dome at the Gardens by the Bay in Singapore is far taller.
+Although smaller in total area covered than the Flower Dome, the Cloud Forest Dome is far taller.
 Inside, you can see a 42 metre high Cloud Mountain, a 35 metre high waterfall, and a walkway leading up, down, and in-between.

 There's different areas inside the dome and the mountain itself.
 These include the Crystal Mountain, Lost World, and Secret Garden amongst others.
 This was by far my favourite dome of the two, and certainly worth the price of admission.

 If you only have one night free in Singapore, I'd strongly suggest you spend it watching the Gardens of the Bay Light Show.
 It's pretty amazing!

 We'd timed this well with leaving the domes, as we only had an hour to fill before sunset.
 After sunset, the lights come on the Supertrees, and the countdown to the sound and light show begins!